kslohith/Movie-Guesser/README.md

 4. this will open the react project in android studio, you can build the app and then later bundle the code into an apk <br>

 Enjoy !

+Incorporating Multiplayer Setup: Add a multiplayer mode where users can compete against friends or other players in real-time
+Customization: Allow users to customize the game settings, such as the number of rounds or the difficulty level.